dotswg/dots-architecture/draft-ietf-dots-architecture.md

 The DOTS client SHOULD successfully authenticate and exchange messages with the DOTS server over both signal and data channel as soon as possible to confirm that both channels are operational.

+As described in [I-D.ietf-dots-requirements], the DOTS client can configure preferred values for acceptable signal loss, mitigation lifetime, and heartbeat intervals when establishing the signaling session.
+A signaling session is not active until DOTS agents have agreed on the values for these signaling session parameters, a process defined by the protocol.

 Once the DOTS client begins receiving DOTS server signals, the signaling session is active.
 At any time during the signaling session, the DOTS client MAY use the